sriramsa/gosiege/README.md

 siege cluster that can distribute it's load and target a web server for stress.
 Can scale linearly based on the number of nodes in the cluster.
 Is fault-tolerant and can adjust load dynamically based on complete node failures or nodes with reduced capacity.
-Provides UI to administer the load and dynamically scale up or down the stress limits Can also run on a single node.
+Provides UI to administer the load and dynamically scale up or down the stress limits.
+Can also run on a single node.

 Design
 =======
 #### Terminology
-**GoSiege Cluster** - A set of nodes configured to generate load against a target.
+**GoSiege Cluster** - A set of nodes configured to generate load against one or more targets.
 **Siege Node**      - An individual machine(or container) with gosiege installed.
 **Session**         - A single load testing session with a set of nodes and targets.
 **GoSiege state**   - Current state of the GoSiege cluster arranged as topics.
 Contains